pillopaus-project/acestep.cpp-maxwell/README.md

 Text + lyrics in, stereo 48kHz MP3 or WAV out.
 Runs on CPU, CUDA, ROCm, Metal, Vulkan.

 ## Fork Status
-all working, wav default output type, 320kbps default bit-rate for MP3.
+dit-vae working, wav default output type, 320kbps default bit-rate for MP3.

 New feat :  --remix mode : works like cover mode (0.1 to 1.0 range) but on codes already present in json file (from LM or ace-understand).